johnathan-convertino-afrl/BEAR/src/apps/README.md

 ## Info
   - led_gpio_timer_irq.c  - Turn a LED on and off every second using GPIO driver.
   - pmp_write_lock_read.c - Turn on PMP protection and attempt a write to the region in machine mode.
+  - sdcard_fatfs_read.c   - Read a file from a fat32 partion and print it to the screen.
-  - sdcard_dir_list.c     - Print a list of files on a FAT16/32 sdcard over UART.
+  - sdcard_raw_read.c     - Read the first 512 bytes of a sdcard and print it to the screen.
+  - spi_echo.c            - Loop spi data that is input to it back the device, print the value to the uart and keep going.
   - uart_echo_irq.c       - Use an IRQ to echo back received uart data.
-  - uart_echo.c           - Use polling to echo bakc received uart data.
+  - uart_echo.c           - Use polling to echo back received uart data.